charlestolley/python-snmp/docs/source/manager.rst

       Return the list of handles that are ready, or block until one becomes ready.

       If a handle is "ready", then its :meth:`RequestHandle.wait` method will return immediately, or raise an exception.

+      Each :class:`RequestHandle` is automatically unregistered after it is returned.

       If `timeout` is not ``None``, and no handles become ready within `timeout` seconds, then the call will return an empty :class:`list`.